 Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

-Project a) Project Manager – Management of the ISO 27001:2022 revision**
+Project a) Project Manager – Steering the update to ISO 27001:2022**

-Audit reviews were carried out at the client's sites.
+Audits were conducted at the client's customers.

-In addition, regular reporting to management took place.
+Regular reporting to management also took place.

 Project c) Senior Consultant – Review of deliverables and responsibilities according to the existing contract with the IT provider**